skx/purple/README.md

 There is no built-in facility for sending text-messages, sending pushover notifications, or similar.
 Instead the default alerting behaviour is to simply dump the details of the raised/re-raised alert to the console.

-It is assumed you will have your own local facility for sending the alerts, and to implement it you just need to override the `notify` subroutine in the `lib/Alerts/Notifier/Local.pm` module.
-The alerter will use that module/method if present, to generate the notifications.
-Beyond that the alerter handles the state-transitions as you would expect:
+It is assumed you will have your own local preferred mechanism for sending the alerts, be it SMS, PushOver, email, or something else.
+To implement your notification method you'll need to override the `notify` subroutine in the `lib/Alerts/Notifier/Local.pm` module, using [the Local.pm.sample](https://github.com/skx/purple/blob/master/lib/Alerts/Notifier/Local.pm.sample) module as an example.
+The `bin/alerter` script will invoke that method if it is present, if it is not then alerts in the `raised` state will merely be dumped ot the console.

+The `bin/alert` script handles the state-transitions as you would expect:

 * Select all alerts which have a raise-time of "now".
-    * Send the notification.
+    * Send the a notification for each alert-event.
-    * Change the state to "raised".
+    * Change the state to "`raised`".

-* Select all alerts which are in state raised.
+* Select all alerts which are in state `raised`.
    * Re-notify if it has been over a minute since the last notification.

 * Delete all alerts in a cleared state.